From Scratch Code

 • Why build from scratch?

-A side benefit is you get faster build times.
+Another benefit is you get faster build times.

 • Should I tell my tech lead I will only build things from scratch from now on?